-- Finding a lower rate.
-If you’re paying a high rate of interest on the money you owe and there are newer loan products available with lower rates, refinancing can help you find a better deal.
+- Getting a lower rate.
+If you're paying a high rate of interest on the money you owe and there are newer loan products available with lower rates, refinancing can help you find a better deal.
 This could provide you with additional funds to invest back into the business.

 - Reducing your loan repayments.
 If you can lock in a better interest rate or decrease your loan amount, you can reduce your total loan repayments and free up additional funds to spend elsewhere, for example on renovations or purchasing new equipment.

 - Switching to a fixed rate.
 Perhaps you're on a variable rate loan and are expecting rates to increase shortly, so you'd rather switch to the security of a fixed-rate loan.
 Alternatively, maybe the fixed-rate period has ended and your loan has switched to a higher variable rate, so it's time to shop around for a better deal.

 - Increasing cash flow.
 By refinancing to a better deal, you can lower your loan repayments and increase the amount of cash available to help you manage your business from one day to the next.

 - Making it easier to manage your debt.
 By consolidating multiple debts into one loan, you only have to worry about servicing a single loan rather than making repayments towards several different loan amounts.
 This can free up more time for you to put back into your business.

 - Accessing the equity in your business.
 Refinancing can also allow you to access the equity you have built up in your business over the years to fund future spending or upgrades.

 - Releasing security over personal assets.
 If you offered a personal asset (for example your home) as security for a loan when you first started your business, the business may now have its own assets that can be offered as collateral.
 Refinancing can allow you to release the security over your personal assets.